alephium/docs/docs/dapps/tutorials/quick-start.md

 ## Deploy your contract

-Next, to deploy the contract we will use Alephium CLI and a deployment script `scripts/0_deploy_faucet.ts`:
+To deploy the contract, use Alephium CLI and a deployment script `scripts/0_deploy_faucet.ts`:

 <details>
 <summary>0_deploy_faucet.ts</summary>